videlalvaro/rabbitmq-recent-history-exchange-elixir/README.md

-# RabbitMQ Recent History Cache
+# RabbitMQ Recent History Exchange

 This an example RabbitMQ plugin implemented in the __Elixir Programming Language__